Coldcard/firmware/docs/limitations.md

 - if you have an XFP collision between multiple wallets in SeedVault (ie. two wallets with same descriptors, but different seeds) you will get false negatives

+# CCC Feature (ColdCard Cosigning)

+- velocy limit:
+    - based on a max magnitude per txn, and a required minimum block height change, based on previous `nLockTime` value in last PSBT/signed transaction.
+    - if you sign a transaction, but never broadcast it, you will still have to wait out the velocity policy.
+    - PSBT creator must put in accurate lock times (most already do to avoid fee sniping)
+- maximum of 25 whitelisted addresses can be enabled
+- Web2FA: any number of mobile devices can be enrolled, but all will have the same shared secret
+- any warning from the PSBT, such as huge fees, will disable CCC cosign.